Sunday, May 8, 2016

 We started walking to the downtown area where the Cornbread Festival was located.

-I spied a school bus that was being used to shuttle people downtown.
+I spotted a school bus being used to shuttle people downtown.

 We loaded onto the school bus and got off the bus at the second drop-off.